The Night They Raided Minsky's: Development

+Originally Bud Yorkin was meant to direct.
+However he went off to make Inspector Clouseau instead and another director was needed.
 On May 23, 1967, the Los Angeles Times reported that William Friedkin was set to direct.
 Friedkin's first film, Good Times (1967), starring Sonny and Cher, had just been released.
-A musical comedy that spoofs various movie genres, including mysteries, westerns, and spy thrillers, it was a critical and box-office flop.
+A musical comedy that spoofs various movie genres, including mysteries, westerns, and spy thrillers, it was a critical and box-office flop but it impressed Lear and Yorkin.
 Friedkin was quoted as saying that The Night They Raided Minsky's will be a "poetic reality".

+Arnold Schulman wrote the first draft but was replaced.

+Friedkin said Lear "structured his screenplay like a burlesque show were everything was a series of one liners, including the characterizations."
+He felt "the ony way to save that script was to Richard Lester it up with a lot of schtick which I hate doing."

+Casting

+Norman Lear wrote in his memoirs he always wanted to cast Britt Ekland and Bert Lahr.

-Tony Curtis was cast as Raymond Paine in June 1967, but dropped out a month later over creative differences.
+Tony Curtis was cast as Raymond Paine in June 1967.
+(Raymond Paine was the name of a real straight man who was in the show that night.
+He was killed in a hit-and-run accident in 1934.)
+He dropped out a month later, reportedly over creative differences.
+In his memoirs, both Friedkin and Lear said the actor went to make The Boston Stranger instead.

 Alan Alda, whose father, Robert Alda, had been in burlesque, was cast as Paine, but was unable to leave his role on Broadway in The Apple Tree.
+Walter Matthau, at one stage, was going to play Paine.
 Jason Robards took over the Paine role about a month before filming began.
-(Raymond Paine was the name of a real straight man who was in the show that night.
-He was killed in a hit-and-run accident in 1934.)
 Elliott Gould, who was then married to Barbra Streisand, was signed in August 1967 and made his film debut as Billy Minsky.

 Mickey Rooney was said to be considered for the Chick Williams role, but Joel Grey, then on Broadway in Cabaret, was initially cast.
 Grey had to drop out, however, because the film had no firm end date and Grey was committed to starting rehearsals for George M!, a musical about George M. Cohan, in mid-December.

 British comedian Norman Wisdom, who had recently been nominated for a Tony Award for his acclaimed performance in the James Van Heusen-Sammy Cahn musical comedy Walking Happy, was cast.
 Wisdom had made a series of low-budget star-vehicle comedies for the Rank Organisation.
 Never highly regarded by critics, Wisdom's films had enjoyed good box-office returns in his native country.
 The Night They Raided Minsky's was his first American film (although he made Androcles and the Lion for television), and he received good notices.
 A contributor to Variety wrote: "So easily does Wisdom dominate his many scenes, other cast members suffer by comparison", and Time compared him to Buster Keaton.